First Author's Name: Dr Nikhil Agarwal

 First Author's Title/Affiliation: Editor-in-Chief JIBC

-Brief Biographic Description: Dr Agarwal is Professor of Information Systems.
+Brief Biographic Description: Dr Agarwal an international expert on ICT, Internet Governance and Policy.
 He has lectured around the world on IT Strategy, eCommerce, eGovernance and Technology Policy.
 He is serving as High-Level-Adviser to UN GAID and member of numerous editorial boards/review panels.
-He is currently Head of Global Education Projects at Zensar Technologies Ltd, Pune, India.
+He is currently Director of Zensar Center for Business Innovation (ZCBI) at Pune, India.

 Visit for more related articles at Journal of Internet Banking and Commerce